overcast-day/media-library-application/README.md

 - As a user, I want to be able to save my library and favorites catalogue to file
 - As a user, I want to be able to be able to load my catalogues from file
 - As a user, I want to be able to load and save the state of the application
-- As a user, I want to have the option to add a book I add to Library to my Favorites catalogue
+- As a user, I want to have the option to easily add a book I add to Library to my Favorites

 _________________

 ## Phase 4: Task 2
+### Examples of logs that print as the applications runs
 Fri Nov 26 12:04:47 PST 2021
 0 by Last&First was added to the catalogue Library